 Most stomach ulcers heal within weeks or a few months.
-However, in some cases, the ulcer may recur even after the treatment, especially if the major cause was not handled.
-Speak with your doctor about what you can do to reduce its risks of recurring.
+But the ulcer may come back even after treatment, especially if the main cause was not taken care of.
+Speak with your doctor about what you can do to reduce the risks of recurring.

 Why stomach ulcers don't heal fast

 Some stomach ulcers don't heal even after three months of appropriate treatment.
 They are considered refractory peptic ulcers.
-Refractory peptic ulcers also refer to ulcers that recur within one year of treatment despite maintenance therapies.
+Refractory peptic ulcers are also ulcers that come back within a year of treatment, even though maintenance therapies were used.

 Smoking is also another factor that can contribute to a persistent ulcer that has refused to go away.
 This is why it is necessary to quit smoking, especially if you have health conditions like a stomach ulcer.

-Also, health conditions like Zollinger-Ellison syndrome can cause your stomach ulcer not to heal fast.
-Zollinger-Ellison syndrome is made up of a group of diseases that includes: peptic ulcer, chronic ulcer, and gastroesophageal reflux disease.
-The syndrome is marked by the development of a gastrin-secreting neuroendocrine tumor that can lead to over secretion of gastric acid.
+Also, health conditions like Zollinger-Ellison syndrome can cause your stomach ulcer to not heal quickly.
+Zollinger-Ellison syndrome is made up of a group of diseases that include peptic ulcer, chronic ulcer, and gastroesophageal reflux disease.
+The syndrome is marked by the development of a gastrin-secreting neuroendocrine tumor that can lead to the oversecretion of gastric acid.

 What to do if you have ulcer symptoms

 Burning stomach pain is one of the most common signs of a stomach ulcer.
-However, many other health conditions share the same symptom.
-The only person that can accurately diagnose you to determine what is causing your stomach pain is a certified medical doctor.
+However, many other health conditions share the same symptoms.
+A certified medical doctor is the only person that can accurately diagnose you to determine what is causing your stomach pain.
 It will be wrong to assume you have a stomach ulcer without seeing a doctor.

-Even after being diagnosed with an ulcer, still speak with your doctor about a treatment plan for the condition.
-Some people have ideas about at-home remedies that can help with stomach ulcers; it will be best to run them through your healthcare provider to be sure they are helpful, safe, and won't worsen your symptoms.
+Even after being diagnosed with an ulcer, you should still, speak with your doctor about a treatment plan for the condition.
+Some people have ideas about at-home remedies that can help with stomach ulcers; it would be best to run them by your healthcare provider to be sure they are helpful, safe, and won't worsen your symptoms.